hetler01/Terms-of-Service/README.md

 * Sage is provided **“as is” and “as available.”**
 * We do not guarantee uninterrupted uptime, error-free performance, or permanent availability.
-* The bot may be updated, taken offline or terminated **at any time with or without notice**.
+* The bot may be updated taken offline or terminated **at any time with or without notice**.

 ---